Bing-su/adetailer/README.md

 !After Detailer is a extension for stable diffusion webui, similar to Detection Detailer, except it uses ultralytics instead of the mmdet.

+## Install

+(from Mikubill/sd-webui-controlnet)

+1. Open "Extensions" tab.
+2. Open "Install from URL" tab in the tab.
+3. Enter `https://github.com/Bing-su/adetailer.git` to "URL for extension's git repository".
+4. Press "Install" button.
+5. Wait 5 seconds, and you will see the message "Installed into stable-diffusion-webui\extensions\adetailer.
+Use Installed tab to restart".
+6. Go to "Installed" tab, click "Check for updates", and then click "Apply and restart UI".
+(The next time you can also use this method to update extensions.)
+7. Completely restart A1111 webui including your terminal.
+(If you do not know what is a "terminal", you can reboot your computer: turn your computer off and turn it on again.)

+You **DON'T** need to download any model from huggingface.

 ## Model

 | Model                | Target              | mAP 50 | mAP 50-95 |